 Enter, the 'B'Ring It' bell.

 The B'ring It bell brings the digital world into physical existence in an engaging way that celebrates the collective accomplishments of technology, sales, and marketing teams.
-The B'ring It bell you see pictured here rings each time a deal is marked "closed won" in this client's CRM.
+The B'ring It bell you see pictured here rings each time a deal is marked "closed won" in this client's CRM for example, or if some direct-response action is taken on a web page like this one.

 Silly?
 Unquestionably.
 Powerfully demonstrative?
 Yep.
-When our clients see the B'ring It bell, first of all, they want one for their own teams.
-Secondly, the bell goes off in their head, "Hey, we need to do more with our technology."
+When our clients see the B'ring It Bell, first of all, they want one for their own teams.
+Second, the bell goes off in their head, "Hey, we need to do more with our technology."
 Bingo.

 So here we are at Textile.
 We're a HubSpot Partner Agency, and we've got something pretty fun to share.
 We know how to make marketing automation platforms work for our clients.
 We can adapt, customize, optimize tools to suit our clients business.
 This experiment proved, even to us, that there's lots more we can do to help companies run efficiently - using the tools they probably already have.